aureleq/muRataSigfox/README.md

 ## Next steps

 * Create your own application based on PushButton or ATCommand template
+* Use gcc and your favorite IDE to compile examples: https://github.com/aureleq/sigfox_murata_gcc
 * Load both LoRa and Sigfox stacks on same module to switch between both technologies.
 Refer to: https://github.com/aureleq/SigfoxLoRa_Murata